Running blisters can be a bane of existence for any runner and are the most common cause of foot pain when running.

 - Medical tape can do the trick.

 - Duct tape is a great choice during a race, thanks to its strong bond and smooth surface.
+Though KT Tape is going to be much easier to get off without pain later!

 - Moleskin is often reported as magical stuff for blister-prone areas.
 It’s a thick bandage made from flannel that provides a cushion between your foot and shoe. (personally I didn’t have much luck with it)